Joe Cocker: 1980s (1980-1989)

-Later career (1982–2014)

-In 1982 Cocker recorded the duet "Up Where We Belong" with Jennifer Warnes for the soundtrack of the film An Officer and a Gentleman.
+Also in 1982, Cocker recorded the duet "Up Where We Belong" with Jennifer Warnes for the soundtrack of the film An Officer and a Gentleman.
 The song was an international hit, reaching number 1 on the Billboard Hot 100, and winning a Grammy Award for Best Pop Performance by a Duo.
 The duet also won an Academy Award for Best Original Song, and Cocker and Warnes performed the song at the awards ceremony.
 Several days later, he was invited to perform "You Are So Beautiful" with Ray Charles in a television tribute to the musician.
 In 1983, Cocker joined a star-studded line-up of British musicians, including Jimmy Page, Eric Clapton, Jeff Beck, Steve Winwood and Bill Wyman for singer Ronnie Lane's 1983 tour to raise money for the London-based organisation Action for Research into Multiple Sclerosis, in particular because Lane was beginning to suffer from the degenerative disease.
-The tour included a performance at New York's Madison Square Garden.

 While on another tour that year, Cocker was arrested by Austrian police after refusing to perform because of inadequate sound equipment.
 The charges were eventually dropped and Cocker was released.
 Shortly after the incident, he released his ninth studio album, Civilized Man.
 His next album Cocker was dedicated to his mother, Madge, who died when he was recording in the studio with producer Terry Manning.
 A track from the album, "You Can Leave Your Hat On" was featured in the 1986 film 9½ Weeks.
 The album eventually went Platinum on the European charts.
 His song "Love Lives On" was featured in the 1987 film Harry and the Hendersons.
 His 1987 album Unchain My Heart was nominated for a Grammy Award, although it did not win.
 One Night of Sin was also a commercial success, surpassing Unchain My Heart in sales and yielding his final Top 20 hit in the United States, "When The Night Comes", written by Bryan Adams, Jim Vallance and Diane Warren that peaked at number 11 in January 1990.